 Marriage used to be merely an economic exchange.
 A bride was “given away” by her family along with some sort of dowry.
 Or a groom’s family would “buy” a bride from her folks with the hopes that she’d produce children and take on common housewifery tasks.
-If a deep and loving connection ensued, well, that was just a bonus.
+There was little more than a financial pro and con to marriage on both sides of the familial coin.
+If a deep and loving connection ensued, that was just a bonus.

-Thankfully, marriage has evolved to be a consensual union of two individuals who are firstly in love.
-But to pretend that marriage no longer has economic implications is a falsehood.
-There are several financial pros and cons compared to living the single life or as romantic roommates.
-Consider the following.
+Thankfully, marriage has evolved to be a consensual union of two individuals who love first.
+But to pretend that marriage no longer has economic implications is wrong.
+There are several financial pros and cons of marriage.
+Take some cautious warning and read on.

 “The biggest advantage after saying ‘I do’ is that your earnings typically go up and your expenses go down,” says Stacy Francis, founder and CEO of Francis Financial, a wealth management boutique in New York.
 “This leads to married couples accumulating more assets than their nonmarried counterparts.”

-This, of course, assumes that there are two incomes to join.
-If that’s your situation, then you may benefit from a “more beefed up balance sheet,” says Francis.
-This can help couples better qualify for a mortgage or a business loan than if they apply as individuals.
+If you’re going into a two-income household, you may benefit from a “more beefed up balance sheet,” says Francis.
+This can help couples better qualify for a mortgage or other loans if they apply individually.

 At least one study has shown that marriage has a more positive impact on wealth creation than staying single.
-Researchers at Ohio State University found that married folks experience individual net worth increases of 77 percent over singletons in their 20s, 30s, and early 40s.
+Jay Zagorsky, a researcher at the Ohio State University, authored the most complete research to date on the economics of marriage back in 2005.
+His research found that married folks experience individual net worth increases of 77 percent over singletons in their 20s, 30s, and early 40s.
 Married couples also see their wealth jump 16 percent for each year of marriage.

-While you certainly don’t need a big fancy wedding to tie the knot, the cost of the reception, gowns, tuxes, flowers, honeymoon and everything in between are, combined, one big reason couples may choose to put marriage on the back burner.
+The cost of the reception, gowns, tuxes, flowers, honeymoon and everything in between are — combined — one big reason couples may choose to put marriage on the back burner.

-What’s also true, unfortunately, is that money is one of the leading causes of fighting in a marriage, and a top predictor of divorce.
-That’s partly because we tend to marry our financial opposites, according to at least one academic study; as a result, financial planning can become a bigger source of stress in matrimony.
+Money is one of the leading causes of fighting in a marriage, and a top predictor of divorce.
+That’s partly because we tend to marry our financial opposites, according to at least one academic study.
+As a result, financial planning can become a bigger source of stress in matrimony.

 “Problems are likely to arise when realistic spending boundaries are not set,” says Francis.
 “One person is a spender and another is a saver.
 One spouse has an awful credit score and the other has worked for years to keep theirs over 800.
 These are all difference that can create marital woes.”

-This story wouldn’t be complete without discussing the infamous “marriage penalty.”
-It’s that higher tax bill that sometimes arrives when dual-income married couples file jointly with the IRS, as opposed to filing as two separate individuals.
-The pooled incomes tend to bump up couples to a higher tax bracket, which sometimes makes them subject to paying more to Uncle Sam, says Ebong Eka, a certified public accountant in the Washington, D.C. area.
+Ah, the infamous “marriage penalty.”
+It’s that higher tax bill that sometimes arrives when dual-income married couples file jointly with the IRS.
+The pooled incomes tend to bump couples up to a higher tax bracket.
+This can sometimes make them subject to paying more.

-In other cases, being married can yield a tax “bonus,” where couples pay fewer taxes as a result of their wedded status.
+In other cases, marriage can yield a tax “bonus” or pay fewer taxes as a result of their marital status.
 This is particularly true for couples with one working spouse and one stay-at-home spouse.
-According to TurboTax’s website, “The more unequal two spouses’ incomes, the more likely that combining them on a joint return will pull some of the higher-earner’s income into a lower bracket.
+According to TurboTax, “The more unequal two spouses’ incomes, the more likely that combining them on a joint return will pull some of the higher-earner’s income into a lower bracket.
 That’s when the marriage bonus occurs.”

-To invest in an individual retirement account or IRA you typically need to have earned income.
+To invest in an individual retirement account, or IRA, you typically need to have earned income.
 There is an exception, however, for married people.
-A spousal IRA is designed to let a working spouse make contributions on behalf of a nonworking husband or wife.
-So if you choose to be a stay-at-home parent during your marriage or you lose your job, you can still stay active with retirement savings.
+A spousal IRA lets a working spouse make contributions on behalf of a nonworking partner.
+If you choose to be a stay-at-home parent during your marriage or if you lose your job, you can still stay active with retirement savings.

-If you don’t have access to a group health insurance plan, you may be able to take advantage of a spouse’s employer-sponsored health care.
-Many of these group plans allow spouses to be added to the policy and receive equal access to health care benefits.
-There may be an additional fee for adding a spouse, but it’s often cheaper than buying an individual policy directly from the marketplace.
+If you don’t have access to a group health insurance plan, you may be able to get on a spouse’s health care plan from work.
+Many of these group plans allow adding spouses to the policy and receive equal access to health care benefits.
+There may be an additional fee for adding a spouse, but it’s often cheaper than buying an individual policy from the marketplace.